Lewis Milestone: Mutiny on the Bounty (1962)

-Metro-Goldwyn-Mayer's remake of Frank Lloyd's 1935 film Mutiny on the Bounty starring Clark Gable and Charles Laughton was consistent with Hollywood's resort to blockbuster productions during the late Fifties.
+Metro-Goldwyn-Mayer's remake of Frank Lloyd's 1935 film Mutiny on the Bounty, starring Clark Gable and Charles Laughton, was consistent with Hollywood's resort to blockbuster productions during the late Fifties.
 The studio risked over $20 million on the "ill-starred" 1962 Mutiny on the Bounty and recovered less than half of it.

-In February 1961, the 65-year-old Milestone took over directorial duties from Carol Reed, who became disillusioned with the project due to inadequate scripting, inclement weather on location in Tahiti and disputes with leading man Marlon Brando.
-Milestone was tasked with bringing good order and discipline to the production, and with curbing Brando.
+In February 1961, the 65-year-old Milestone took over directorial duties from Carol Reed, who became disillusioned with the project due to inadequate scripting, inclement weather on location in Tahiti, and disputes with leading man Marlon Brando.
+Milestone was tasked with bringing good order and discipline to the production and with curbing Brando.
 Rather than inheriting a largely completed film, Milestone discovered only a few scenes had been filmed.

 According to Miller (2010), the production history of the 1962 Mutiny on the Bounty is a record of personal and professional recriminations registered by Milestone and Brando rather than a coherent cinematic endeavor.
-To assert creative control over his character mutineer Fletcher Christian, Brando collaborated with screenwriters and off the set, independently of Milestone, leading Milestone to withdraw from some scenes and sequences, and effectively relinquish control to Brando.
-Millichap refers to the film as "the Brando-Milestone" Mutiny on the Bounty, noting "the story of this Hollywood disaster is long and complex, but the central figure in every sense is Marlon Brando, not Lewis Milestone".
+To assert creative control over his character mutineer Fletcher Christian, Brando collaborated with screenwriters and off-set, independently of Milestone, leading Milestone to withdraw from some scenes and sequences, and effectively relinquish control to Brando.
+Millichap refers to the film as "the Brando-Milestone" Mutiny on the Bounty, noting "The story of this Hollywood disaster is long and complex, but the central figure in every sense is Marlon Brando, not Lewis Milestone".

-Mutiny on the Bounty is the final completed film for which Milestone was credited but according to Canham (1974), it is not considered representative of Milestone's oeuvre.
+Mutiny on the Bounty is the final completed film for which Milestone was credited, but according to Canham (1974), it is not considered representative of Milestone's oeuvre.